 There is also the opportunity at this stage to offer to meet with the patient, once all of the appropriate information is to hand, by way of conciliation.
-Some patients and practitioners prefer to sit down face to face to discuss the issues.
+Some patients and practitioners prefer to sit down face-to-face to discuss the issues.
 Some prefer to use the services of a trained conciliator to assist.
-A number of Area Teams have access to trained conciliators.
-Where the patient is unreasonable or verbally aggressive then the complaints manager and dentist will need to exercise their people skills in managing the situation.
-The Guidance also has advice on dealing with unreasonable complainants.
+A number of Health Boards have access to trained conciliators.
+Where the patient is unreasonable or verbally aggressive then the senior investigations manager and dentist will need to exercise their people skills in managing the situation.